 Johnson joined ISG in 2014 to start and build the firm’s Des Moines office and expand its Iowa presence.
 The professional design and engineering firm was founded in Mankato, MN, in 1973, and has grown to 10 offices, including Storm Lake and Waterloo in Iowa, and more than 300 employee-owners across the Midwest.
-The Des Moines location now employs about 50 people and they are currently constructing a new office in a renovated factory in Des Moines’ East Village district.
+The Des Moines location now employs about 50 people and has a new office in a renovated factory in Des Moines’ East Village district.

 ISG provides design and engineering services in 12 Business Units ranging from Food and Industrial to Sports and Recreation and Education to Public Works across the Midwest.

-Johnson and his wife Kristen have 2 children: Cole, 9, and Molly, 7.
+Johnson and his wife Kristen have 2 children: Cole and Molly.
 He is active with Des Moines Partnership Downtown Development Board, coaching various youth sports, ISG Board of Directors, past Director with the Historic East Village Neighborhood Association and diligently working on the Honey-do-list.

 1. What agricultural and food processing facilities has ISG been involved with?

 In our 40+ years, ISG has built a strong base of expertise and clients in agricultural production and processing, working with some of the most innovative companies and producers in the country.